Vaanku (film): Plot

 In the central plot Raziya, a young Muslim college girl, who is free-spirited and is in last year of her graduation, inspired by her college teacher to fulfill one's own wish or dream; aspires to sing aloud Adhan, the Islamic summons to prayer, and faces the difficult social challenge while achieving her goal.
 A flash back scene refers to soothing effect of Adhan on her during one of her early childhood crying episodes.
 The movie portrays Raziya's desire to recite Adhan as her deeply Sufi spiritual connect with the God and not as an act of rebellion or challenge to her community.
 When one of the Raziya's friend discusses her wish on social media, unaware spirituality in her desire, family, relatives and community around reacts angrily with her.
 Raziya gets some supportive voices too in form of her mother and grand mother.

 According to Shabna the movie talks about gender discrimination, space and choices.

 Raziya has a middle class Muslim family background from Kerala, her mother Jazmi is moderate, while her father Razak is religious conservative.
-Movie begins with peripheral plot where in the last year of their graduation girls are inspired by their teacher to fulfill one of their (girls) own wish before graduating.
-Raziya and her friends (Deepa, Jyothi and Shameena) come across challenge of their own wishes their discourse and situation creates some funny moments and partially help to keep movie light hearted.
+Movie begins with peripheral plot where in the last year of their graduation girls are inspired by their teacher to fulfill one of their own wish before graduating.
+Raziya and her friends Deepthi, Jyothi and Shameena come across challenge of their own wishes their discourse and situation creates some funny moments and partially help to keep movie light hearted.
 As part of humor, plot weaves a story of one of Raziya's friend who seeks a particular boy friend for the reason he can adjust with sub-par food of college canteen and managing his food habits in married life will be easy but in reality the guy turns out to be a gay.
 In another instance another friend of Raziya fulfills her wish of hugging a senior male lecturer since because his personality reminds her of her father.

 The original story 'Vaanku' about possibilities of a Muslim woman giving call to prayer was conceptualized by Unni R. in between 1995 and 1997 when he used to stay near Masjid-i Jahān-Numā mosque at Palayalam in Thiruvananthapuram.
 In Unni's story it unfolds in Kottayam where as in the movie it is depicted to unfold in Ponnani in Malappuram district.